emlid/emlid-docs/docs/reach/common/reachview/correction-input.md

 #### Client
 You need to specify IP address of the server and port number.

-If ReachView does not allow to set a certain port number it means that it is reserved for internal use.
+If Reach Panel does not allow to set a certain port number it means that it is reserved for internal use.

 ### LoRa Radio